Are you interested in learning how to start a personal finance blog and make money online? If so, you’ve come to the right place.

 - WordPress.org is also more SEO friendly which means your blog will have a better chance of ranking high in Google search results.

 We recommend using WordPress.org because it gives you more control over your blog and how you monetize it.

 There are many free blogging platforms such as Blogger, Tumblr, and WordPress.com.
 While these platforms are easy to use, they have many drawbacks.

 The biggest problem with free platforms is that you do not own your content.
 The platform can delete your blog at any time without warning.
 For example, Tumblr has been known to delete blogs that violate their Terms of Service.

 Another problem with free platforms is that they make it very difficult to monetize your blog.
-For example, WordPress.com only allows a limited number of ways to make money from your blog and they take a cut of the revenue.
+For example, Wix only allows a limited number of ways to make money from a free blog.

 Finally, free platforms are not as SEO friendly as self-hosted WordPress.org.
 This means your blog will have a harder time ranking high in Google search results.

 For all these reasons, we recommend avoiding free blogging platforms and using WordPress.org instead.

 How much does it cost to start a personal finance blog?

 It will cost you $2.95 per month to host your WordPress personal finance blog in Bluehost.
 A domain will cost you $12/year.
 So that is a total of $4.2 per month, which is less than the price of Netflix for all the unlimited features that a self-hosted WordPress blog has to offer.